 remove_unused_columns=False is required for image models.
 Without it, the Trainer would strip the pixel_values column that the transform creates, and training would fail.

-Accuracy climbs from 82% to nearly 89% over four epochs.
-Save the model:
+Here, we can see accuracy climb from 82% to nearly 89% over four epochs.
+Now we save the model:

 trainer.save_model('food_classification')